 The BTh Suite of courses has been developed with Oxford University’s Department for Continuing Education and can only be studied at some of those institutions in Oxford which offer an ordination course for Ministry.

 Students can study to three levels: Certificate (level 4), Diploma (level 5) and Degree (level 6), and all the courses can be taken either full-time or part-time.
-Within the BTh Suite, there is a solid core of ‘traditional’ theological subjects, such as biblical study and doctrine, with a significant amount of work oriented towards practice and ministry.
+Within the BTh Suite, there is a solid core of ‘traditional’ theological subjects, such as biblical studies and doctrine, with a significant amount of work oriented towards practice and ministry.

 The Certificate in Theological Studies, which is also the first year of the BTh, requires the study of six papers, at least one Biblical paper, one history or doctrine paper, and one paper in practical theology.
 There are also optional papers in Hebrew and Greek languages.
 All papers are assessed by essays, projects or portfolios, apart from the Biblical language papers for which there are seated exams.